FedericoBustaffa/obsidian/notes/ai_fundamentals/logical_agents.md

 To understand how logical agents are able to infer new knowledge is necessary to define what a **possible model** (**world**) is.
-A possible model is a mathematical abstraction with a fixed trruth value for each relevant sentence.
+A possible model is a mathematical abstraction with a fixed truth value for each relevant sentence.

 If a sentence $\alpha$ is true in a model $m$ we say that $m$ **satisfies**
 $\alpha$ and $M(\alpha)$ is the set of all models of $\alpha$.